alliance-genome/agr_neo4j_env/README.md

 In order to make changes and test them you might want to create a "develop" container.
 To do this you can use commands available in the Makefile:

+*These are commands done on the development machine.
+If you are developing locally feel free to use the commands but don't push to DockerHub

 ## Bulding develop container
 ```bash
 make all